 Why Does My Yorkie Arch His Back?

-Your Yorkie is probably arching his back because they are suffering from a digestive or anal sac disorder and that’s their way to relieve the tension and the pain, also, they might be injured or suffering from intervertebral disc disease which can be very painful and can lead to paralysis and loss of sensation.
+Your Yorkie is probably arching his back because they are suffering from a digestive or sac disorder and that’s their way to relieve the tension and the pain, also, they might be injured or suffering from intervertebral disc disease which can be very painful and can lead to paralysis and loss of sensation.

 Why Does My Dog Arch His Back like a cat?